jtprince/ruby_gtk3_tutorial/basics.md

 ## 3.2.
 Properties

 Properties describe the configuration and state of widgets.
 As for signals, each widget has its own particular set of properties.
 For example, a button has the property “label” which contains the text of the label widget inside the button.
-You can specify the name and value of any number of properties as keyword arguments when creating an instance of a widget.
 To create a label aligned to the right with the text “Hello World” and an angle of 25 degrees, use:

 ```ruby
 label = Gtk::Label.new("Hello World")